trflorian/ball-tracking-live-plot/README.md

 ## 🎨 Blitting
 The naive draw call in matplotlib as shown above is quite expensive, the full figure needs to be re-drawn every frame.
 To improve the performance, I make use of a technique called [blitting](https://matplotlib.org/stable/users/explain/animations/blitting.html).
-This allos me to only re-draw regions that have changed and therefore drastically redducing the rendering time.
+This allows me to only re-draw regions that have changed and therefore drastically redducing the rendering time.

 ```Python
 fig, axs = plt.subplots(nrows=1, ncols=3, figsize=(10, 2), dpi=100)